 1 medium head

-uncooked herbed chicken sausage OR spicy Italian sausage, removed from casings
+uncooked herbed chicken sausage or spicy Italian sausage, casings removed

 grated Parmesan cheese

-Place a 10-inch sauté pan over medium-high heat.
-Add the olive oil and then, when the pan is quite hot, add the sausage.
-Use a spoon to break up the meat.
-Cook for 8 to 12 minutes, or until the sausage is cooked through and beginning to get crispy.
-If using chicken sausage there should not be a great deal of fat in the pan, but if using Italian sausage, drain all but 1 to 2 tablespoons of fat but return the sausage to the pan.
+Heat the oil a 10-inch sauté pan over medium-high heat until shimmering.
+Add the sausage and use a wooden spoon to break up the meat into small pieces.
+Cook until the sausage is cooked through and beginning to get crispy, 8 to 12 minutes.
+If using chicken sausage, there should not be a great deal of fat in the pan, but if using Italian sausage, drain all but 1 to 2 tablespoons of fat but return the sausage to the pan.

-Turn the heat to medium-low and add the onion, garlic, and thyme to the pan with the sausage.
-Sauté for 5 to 6 minutes, stirring frequently.
-Scrape up any brown bits as you sauté.
-Crush the tomatoes, and add them to the sausage.
-Stir thoroughly, then add the reserved tomato sauce and cook for about 5 more minutes.
-Turn off the heat and taste the sauce.
-Add salt and pepper to taste.
+Lower the heat to medium-low and add the onion, garlic, and thyme.
+Sauté, stirring frequently and scraping up any browned bits at the bottom of the pan, for 5 to 6 minutes.
+Crush the tomatoes with your hands, add them to the pan, and stir to combine.
+Add the reserved tomato juices and cook for about 5 minutes more.
+Turn off the heat, taste, and season with salt and pepper as needed.

-Toss the sauce with the cauliflower in the cooking pot.
-Spread the cauliflower and sausage mix in the prepared baking dish and distribute evenly.
+Transfer the sauce to the pot with the cauliflower and stir to combine.
+Transfer to the baking dish and spread into an even layer.
 Mix the bread crumbs and Parmesan together in a small bowl, then sprinkle them evenly over the cauliflower.
-Drizzle lightly with olive oil.
+Drizzle lightly with a little more olive oil.

-Place in the middle of the oven and bake for 25 minutes or until breadcrumbs have browned and the sauce is bubbling.
+Bake until breadcrumbs are browned and the sauce is bubbling, about 25 minutes.
 Let stand for 5 minutes before serving.